pgarec/pgarec.github.io/index.md

 <img class="profile-picture" src="pol.jpg">

-I'm a third-year PhD student at the [Data-Centric Computing](https://www.bsc.es/discover-bsc/organisation/scientific-structure/data-centric-computing) group at Barcelona Supercomputing Center, under the supervision of [Jordi Torres](https://torres.ai/) and [Josep Lluís Berral](https://www.berralgarcia.com/).
+I'm a postdoctoral researcher at the [Data-Centric Computing](https://www.bsc.es/discover-bsc/organisation/scientific-structure/data-centric-computing) group at Barcelona Supercomputing Center.
+I am currently the local PI of the EU Horizon OptimAIse project, where I work on improving the orchestration of modern AI systems on resource-constrained devices through energy-aware policies.

-My research addresses the efficient serving of large-scale distributed AI systems.
-Also, I'm particularly interested in the interestecion between secure and responsible AI.
+My research addresses the efficient and secure deployment of large-scale distributed AI systems.
 During my PhD, I have interned at IBM Research T.J.
 Watson, and IBM Research Ireland.
 Previously, I've done an academic exchange at DTU in Denmark, and I've been an Openlab Summer Student at [CERN](https://openlab.cern/).

 Selected publications: